Quick info

 - Iris ensata needs rich, acid soil, but does not grow in standing water

-- Iris laevigata prefers an acid to
+- Iris laevigata prefers an acid to and can grow in pond margins

-- Iris pseudacorus grows best in acid soil, but will tolerate a neutral
+- Iris pseudacorus grows best in acid soil, but will tolerate a neutral and can grow in pond margins.
+It is very vigorous

-There are variegated versions of these irises, which may add an extra colour dimension and extend the interest in your garden.
+There are versions of these irises, which may add an extra colour dimension and extend the interest in your garden.

 It isn’t always easy to find a good selection in garden centres, so consider visiting a specialist aquatic nursery or buy online using our Find a Plant.